Card Sharks: Main round

-If neither contestant has guessed all the cards in his or her row correctly, or if one has frozen his or her position, play continues with another toss-up question, with the opposing contestant providing the initial numerical guess.
+If neither contestant has guessed all the cards in their row correctly, or if one has frozen their position, play continues with another toss-up question, with the opposing contestant providing the initial numerical guess.
 In all versions from 1978 to 1989, as well as the Gameshow Marathon episode, the first two games consisted of a maximum of four questions each, and the third tie-breaker game contained a maximum of three questions; since 2019, only one game is played per match, with a maximum of five survey questions.
 If the contestants still have not cleared their row of cards prior to the last question of the round, that question is played as "sudden death."
-The winner of the sudden death question can either play their cards—and change their base card if they desired—or pass to their opponent, who has to play without the option to change the base card.
+The winner of the sudden death question can either play their cards—and change their base card if they desire—or pass to their opponent, who has to play without the option to change the base card.
 If either contestant guesses incorrectly, their opponent automatically wins the game.

 In all versions from 1978 to 1989, as well as the Gameshow Marathon episode, matches were best two-out-of-three, with the third game being played with three cards per contestant and a maximum of three high-low questions.
 Each game win was worth $100.
 The 2019 revival removes the "best two-out-of-three" aspect, with only one game now being played per match; whoever wins the game now receives $10,000 to use as a starting stake in the Money Cards.